 It was John E. Brooks who first made the button down shirt a fashion item.
 After watching a polo match in England, he went back to his American company and immediately started manufacturing them – first known as polo collar shirts.

 Originally they were only popular with sports players.
-Athletes being attracted to the shirts for the same reason as polo players; so the collars remained in place whilst they were in action.
+Athletes were attracted to the shirts for the same reason as polo players; so the collars remained in place while in action.
 However, pretty soon the button down shirt caught on in the world of fashion, and now is a very popular item we see today.

 So as we said earlier: all button down shirts are button up shirts, but not all button up shirts are button down shirts.
 This hopefully makes a lot more sense now.